About the Program

-- a letter specifying the course(s) the student wishes to have considered for credit toward the MA and the corresponding Temple course related to the transfer course; and
+- a letter specifying the course(s) the student wishes to have considered for credit toward the MA or PhD as well as the corresponding Temple course related to the transfer course; and

-- supporting documents (e.g., syllabi, course descriptions from college catalogs, a letter from the transfer course instructor or department) showing the overlap by which the course covers material from Temple courses.
+- supporting documents (i.e., syllabi, course descriptions from college catalogs, a letter from the transfer course instructor or department) showing the overlap by which the course covers material from Temple courses.

 The maximum number of credits a student may transfer is 6.